 In selecting the people to either lead and/or be members of your team I recommend picking those who are Change agents, or who have the intellect, enthusiasm, coach-ability and energy to be Change agents.
 These people must be able to think outside the box and challenge the status quo.
 The messages, approach and demeanour that you need to create your transformation will be cascaded down in to the culture of your organization through these Change Leaders.

 You need everyone to become Ambassadors of Change.
 And your team must lead from the front.
-This will then translate to changing the DNA within your Culture which in turn will help you get the results you are looking for.
+This will then translate to changing the DNA within your Culture which in turn will help you get the results you are looking for and break barriers.

 Process Based Focus